fern-api/fern/docs/README.md

 Fern reads in your [Fern API Definition](#what-is-a-fern-api-definition), invokes remote [generators](#what-are-fern-generators), and creates clients, server stubs, and interactive documentation for your API.

-- **Client libraries**: one generated SDK for each supported platform and language that's automatically published to a registry (e.g., npm, maven, pypi)!
+- **Client libraries**: one generated SDK for each supported platform and language that's automatically published to a registry (e.g., NPM, Maven, PyPI)!

 - **Servers**: get server stubs for your API so all you need to do is implement the server logic.